Staffan Österlind: 2009-present

 Österlind moved to Hollywood, Los Angeles, California, U.S. in 2009 and studied at Musician's Institute of Technology where he got an associate's degree in guitar and music production.
-While living in Los Angeles Österlind worked with Black Robot, Tuff, Stacy Barthe, Tony DeNiro, LA Velvet, Beck, Phil Soussan and performed in Huell Howser's California's Gold. Österlind also worked at the famous Guitar Center on Sunset Blvd.
+While living in Los Angeles Österlind worked with Black Robot, Tuff, Stacy Barthe, Tony DeNiro, Seven Strait, LA Velvet, Beck, Phil Soussan and performed in Huell Howser's California's Gold. Österlind also worked at the famous Guitar Center on Sunset Blvd.

 After moving back to Sweden, Österlind joined Danish rock band Supercharger and went on a European tour with them and the Swedish band H.E.A.T. Österlind produced the album Always A Lot Never Little with Close Quarters which became one of the best-selling rock albums in Sweden in 2015.

 Österlind has produced and was co-writer for Erika Wagenius album Remedy For Sobriety, released in 2020.
 2021 he produced Marina Ammouri's single Latita (Let's Do What U Want).
 Same year he produced The Soul Exchange's album Memories or Illusions.
 He also produced Erika Wagenius album United States of Erika, released 2024.

 Österlind plays with ARRIVAL From Sweden-The Music of ABBA (original ABBA bassist Mike Watson) and has toured with them in Europe and Asia as ”Björn” and plays all the guitar parts live. Österlind also plays with Wrethov's Bryan Adams Tribute with Anderz Wrethov (songwriter in Melodifestivalen), Fredrik "Figge" von Wachenfeldt (Wallmans Copenhagen) and John Löfgren (E-Type) and A Tribute to Led Zeppelin with Pontus Snibb (Bonafide), Sampo Axelsson (Lion's Share) and Johan Pihleke (Kvinnaböske Band).

 In 2024 Österlind started playing and touring in Spain with the show Road To Hell, A Tribute to AC/DC, produced by Moonworld Records.